Glistix/book/src/using-compiler/project-structure.md

 2. `src/` contains the source code of your package.
 This can contain both `.gleam` files and also FFI files (`.nix` for the Nix target).
 A `packagename.gleam` file with a `main` public function with zero arguments is expected if your package is not a Gleam library (but rather made to be used within Nix).
 If present, you can check its output with `gleam run`.
 3. `test/` optionally contains a `packagename_test.gleam` file containing a single `main` function with zero arguments which is called when running `gleam test`.
 Use this with [`glistix_gleeunit`](https://github.com/glistix/gleeunit) or some other test runner.
 4. `priv/` is an optional folder for assets and other general files needed by your project and is not present by default.
-5. `include/` is an optional folder that other apps using your project should be aware of and is not present by default.
+It is, however, symlinked to `build/dev/<target>/<package>` upon build.